innamoratika/OMICS/content/wk14/Assignment.md

 	- Examine the 'richness' - is there any correlation between the number of reads ('observations') a sample has and the species richness?
 What is it and why?
 What test might you perform to see if there is a significant correlation?
 	Why might a correlation be a problem in this kind of analysis?
+	- Shannon_e's diversity takes into account both the number of species, but also the relative abundance of each species.
+	You can think of it as 'If this sample were evenly composed of THIS NUMBER of species it would give you this value'.
+	Pull out the richness, reads, and shannon_e columns.
+Compare these values.
+Would you have expected to see what you do?
+What is your conclusion about the samples given the richness vs shannon_e values in regards to how consistent richness and shannon's correlate with one another?

 1. Gamma Diversity
 	- Calculate the gamma diversity (richness) for this dataset